mwesigwaperez198/Campus/README.md

   --dart-define=SUPABASE_ANON_KEY=your_anon_key
 ```
 When keys are not provided, the app falls back to local demo auth so UI development can continue.

-USING AN EMULATOR TO OPEN THE APP
+## USING AN EMULATOR TO OPEN THE APP:
 An APK is not opened like a normal file on Windows.
 It must be installed on an Android phone.

-Do this:
+## Do this:

-Copy this file to your phone:
+-Copy this file to your phone:

 >>>>Path: campus_connect\build\app\outputs\flutter-apk\app-release.apk

->>>>
-On your phone, open Files / File Manager.
+-On your phone, open Files / File Manager.

-Tap app-release.apk.
+-Tap app-release.apk.

-If Android blocks it, enable:
+## If Android blocks it, enable:

 In settings >> Enable Install unknown apps
 for your file manager or browser.

-Tap Install.
+Tap Install:
 >>If you want to test from the computer directly with a USB-connected Android phone, run:<<
 ```bash
 adb install -r build\app\outputs\flutter-apk\app-release.apk